kintohub/kintohub-docs/docs/getting-started.md

 app.listen(PORT, () => console.log(`Example app listening on port ${PORT}!`))
 ```

-The last step is creating a `Dockerfile` so Kintohub can understand how to compile and run your app
+The last step is creating a `Dockerfile` so KintoHub can understand how to compile and run your app

 > you don't need to use docker locally for this